Above is footage from the Thorndale All Candidates Politics Night on October 1st. 100% of the questions were submitted by the community.

 I believe that we can do better when engaging our residents on important matters.
 We can look at having Town Hall meetings in Thorndale and we can also look at holding some council meetings in Thorndale.
 On development matters, I would look at having several meetings with the residents within the community to obtain their concerns and feedback that will help educate council on any changes to any development plans.

+12. What is the most significant issue related to Thorndale's development in your opinion?
 What I have heard from many residents is a concern that the new subdivisions/ proposed development will not/does not “fit in” with the existing residential development in the area.

 Again, the municipality’s Asset Management Plan will dictate what assets/infrastructure items will need to be replaced or upgraded based on the condition of the asset.

+14. If you received a $1 million grant to use for Thorndale any way you wanted, what would you do with it and why?
 I would take a look at the Asset Management Plan to see if any projects listed for Thorndale needed to be upgraded or replaced.
 I understand that some members of the community would like to see additions or enhancements to the existing community centre and this might be a good place to spend those funding monies.

 I absolutely believe that municipalities have a role.
 When constructing new building or renovating buildings then we should have a “green” lens.
 This could mean a net zero building where the energy generated offsets the energy used by the building.
 The municipality has many vehicles as part of their fleet and consideration should be given to a “Green Fleet Plan” to help reduce carbon emissions.
 All municipalities are required to have a plan to reduce carbon emissions.

+16. What is your stance on the Proposed Elliott Gravel Pit given it is located less than 1km away from an elementary school and subdivision?
+Will you advocate for additional air quality testing if the pit should become operational?
 While I understand that gravel is becoming a scarce resource, I do understand the concerns of the residents in close proximity to the gravel pit.
 I would advocate for additional air quality and other measures to help deal with dust and noise and ensuring that conditions of the pit licence are being complied with.

+18. What are the most significant safety concerns for Thorndale?
+What do you commit to doing to increase the responsiveness of the OPP to increase enforcement where necessary?
 Residents have expressed concerns about speeding on roads and also vandalism/break-ins.
 The municipality has a Police Services Board and those members should be engaged to see how we can increase the presence of the OPP in our problem areas.

+19. How do you plan to invest in recreational opportunities for residents of all ages?
 I am looking forward to the Master Recreation process to determine the priorities of recreational programs that we should be investing in.
 This process will include valuable input from the community and recent trends and best practices in the area.

 Yes, I believe there is merit in looking at different fee structures for resident and non-residents.
 Many municipalities do this.
 I think it’s important that all of our facilities are used extensively so that the revenue helps to offset the costs of operating the facility.